Closed-head injury: Pharmacotherapy

 Recent studies have examined the preventative effects of progesterone on brain injuries.
 Phase III trials are currently being conducted at 17 medical centers across the United States.
 Preliminary results have shown a 50% reduction in mortality in those treated with progesterone and showed an improved functional outcome.

 Overall, the efficacy of pharmacotherapeutic treatments is dependent on the treatment being used and the symptoms being targeted by the treatment.

 Patient education

 Patient education has been shown to be one of the most effective ways to decrease secondary symptoms seen with closed-head injuries.
 Patient education often includes working with a therapist to review symptom management and learn about returning to regular activities.
 Educational initiatives have also been shown to decrease the occurrence of PTSD in head-injury survivors.

 Cognitive rehabilitation

 Many patients with severe injuries need therapy to regain basic motor and cognitive skills.
 Cognitive rehabilitation aims to improve attention, memory function, and cognitive-processing speed.
 The type of rehabilitation used is tailored to the patient's clinical needs depending on the severity and type of injury sustained.
+Early intervention is critical in improving cognitive ability and allowing patients to return to a life of independence.